robguilarr/robguilar/content/about/index.md

 #### :(fas fa-hiking fa-fw): Personal life & Hobbies

-I'm a person who love to read to issues related to video games industry, especially in companies such as Activision Blizzard, Ubisoft, Xbox Studios, among others; also, in matters of marketing and applicability of Data Analysis in development, design, research and postproduction, that's why two of my main appeals are **Game Data Science** and **Game  Development**.
+I’m a person who loves to read about issues related to the gaming industry, especially in companies such as Activision Blizzard, Ubisoft, Bethesda, Xbox Studios, among others; also in matters of marketing and applicability of Data Analysis in development, design, research and postproduction -- That's why two of my main appeals are **Applied Data Science** and **Game Development**.

-Without going too deep, I'm fascinated in following news from high-tech companies, about new product releases, and market movements, especially from Google and Microsoft.
-I also like to read books about Business, Productivity, Personal Growth, Video Games and Game Analytics.
-Referring to authors such as Tom Rath, Austin Kleon, James Clear, David Goggins, Anders Drachen and Jason Schreier.
+Without going too deep, I'm fascinated by following news from high-tech companies (such as Google or Microsoft) about new product releases and market movements.
+Also like to read books about Business, Productivity, Personal Growth and Video Games.
+Referring to authors such as Tom Rath, Austin Kleon, James Clear and David Goggins.

-Among other personal hobbies I like playing video games and practicing outdoor sports like trail running.
+Among other personal hobbies, I like playing video games and practicing outdoor sports like trail running.

 ---